Eacred/eacrd/README.md

 For a minimal image, you can use the decred/ecrd:alpine tag.
 This is typically a more secure option while also being a much smaller image.

-You can run dcrctl from inside the image.
+You can run eacrctl from inside the image.
 For example, run an image (mounting your data from externally) with:

 ```